mongodb/docs/source/includes/wiredtiger-node-nojournal.rst

-In version 3.6, the :option:`--nojournal <mongod --nojournal>` option is deprecated for :doc:`replica set members </core/replica-set-members/>` using the :doc:`WiredTiger storage engine </core/wiredtiger/>`.
+Starting in MongoDB 4.0, you cannot specify :option:`--nojournal

-:doc:`Replica set members </core/replica-set-members/>` which use the WiredTiger :doc:`storage engine </core/storage-engines/>` should not
+<mongod --nojournal>` option or :setting:`storage.journal.enabled:
-use the :option:`--nojournal <mongod --nojournal>` option.
-For more information about journaling, see :doc:`/tutorial/manage-journaling`.
+false <storage.journal.enabled>` for replica set members that use the WiredTiger storage engine.